-Completion of a research project provides the graduate student with the opportunity to participate in the design, implementation, analysis and reporting of original research in Medical Laboratory Science (MLS) or translational research related to MLS.
-With the guidance of a research advisor, the graduate student will be involved in the planning and execution of a project as well as generate analyzable data that can be published in a primary journal.
-Students can undertake projects in any discipline within the scope of the field of Medical Laboratory Science with the support of their chosen research advisor as well as the MLS faculty.
-Retake Counts for Credit: No. Pass/No Pass Grading Allowed: No. Credit(s): 5
+Completion of a research project provides the graduate student with the opportunity to participate in the design, implementation, analysis and reporting of original research in medical laboratory science (MLS) or translational research related to MLS.
+With the guidance of a research adviser, the graduate student will be involved in the planning and execution of a project as well as generate analyzable data that can be published in a primary journal.
+Students can undertake projects in any discipline within the scope of the field of medical laboratory science with the support of their chosen research adviser as well as the MLS faculty.
+Retake Counts for Credit: No. Pass/No Pass Grading Allowed: No. Credit(s): 6